camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-angularjs/00-setup.html.md

 ---

 Embedded forms provide optional support for integrating with AngularJS.
-The angular JS integration provides support for
+The AngularJS integration provides support for

 * Angular compilation of Forms loaded from URLs,